VoodooTeam/APPS-ad-tools-android/README.md

 ### library

-This is a WIP, on the long term, the `ads` module will be split in several modules:

-* `ads-api` (api subpackage): abstraction layer with no dependency to applovin/any network
+* `ads-api`: abstraction layer with no dependency to applovin/any network
-* `ads-applovin` (applovin subpackage): the implementation of the API with applovin SDK dependency
+* `ads-applovin`: the implementation of the API with applovin SDK dependency
     * apphrbr is included until we find a clean API to extract it in another module like we did for amazon's integration
-* `ads-noop`: a dummy implementation of `ads-api` to build your app without ads (eg: for faster debug build)
-* `ads-plugin-*`: every extension plugin that might be required for a network to be integrated (eg: amazon for mrec in `AmazonMRECAdClientPlugin`)
+* `ads-applovin-plugin-*`: every extension plugin that might be required for a network to be integrated (eg: amazon for mrec in `AmazonMRECAdClientPlugin`)
+* TODO `ads-noop`: a dummy implementation of `ads-api` to build your app without ads (eg: for faster debug build)

 ## Integration steps

 * Add jitpack as a dependency resolution strategy (see https://jitpack.io/)
     * this is needed for apphrbr SDK (moderation)
 * Check https://developers.applovin.com/en/android/overview/integration/ for reference
-* Pull the `ads` module in your project
-    * this is temporary until we deploy a maven artifact, so I don't recommend making changes in it.
-      If you need to make changes in it, slack me at @Yann Badoual and we'll do it in the repo
 * Pull the `MaxNativeAdContent` + `MRECAdContent` composable in your app for convenience
     * Note: the applovin native ad format relies on you providing an xml layout file with pre-defined views and specifying the binding via `MaxNativeAdViewBinder`
     * see https://developers.applovin.com/en/android/ad-formats/native-ads#manual
-    * see `layout_feed_ad_item` layout
+  * see `layout_feed_ad_item` layout for a sample
 * Add the dependency for each network in your app module (not in the `ads` module, cf above)
-    * Check https://developers.applovin.com/en/android/preparing-mediated-networks to see if you need additional steps beside adding the dependency
+    * Check https://developers.applovin.com/en/android/preparing-mediated-networks for each network
+      to see if you need additional steps
     * Note: by calling `AppLovinSdk.getInstance(context.applicationContext).showMediationDebugger()`
-      you can launch the mediation debugger and check that every integration is working properly ( and enable test mode to test a specific network, see https://developers.applovin.com/en/android/testing-networks/mediation-debugger/)
+      you can launch the mediation debugger and check that every integration is working properly (and enable test mode to test a specific network, see https://developers.applovin.com/en/android/testing-networks/mediation-debugger/)
-* Optional: if you don't need the amazon network, remove the dependencies from the `ads` module and delete the `AmazonMRECAdClientPlugin` class.
-For now we need those in the module until we split the module.
-* Optional (not recommended): if you don't want the apphrbr moderation layer:
-    * remove the `com.github.appharbr:appharbr-android-sdk` dependency
-    * in `MaxNativeAdClient` and `MaxMRECAdClient` remove any call to the SDK
 * Configure the ad review plugin by following the steps here https://developers.applovin.com/en/android/overview/integration#enable-ad-review
 * Initialize AppLovin (+ Apphrbr, Amazon, ...)
 SDKs by following the official documentation and the